LaunchCodeEducation/csharp-web-dev-curriculum/content/relationships-or-mapping/reading/one-to-many/_index.md

 ## Refactoring the Controller and View

-{{% notice blue "Note" "rocket" %}}
-The starter code for this portion of the chapter is found at the [Insert Branch Name](https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/one-to-many) of `CodingEvents`.
-The final code presented in this video is found on the [Insert Branch Name](https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/refactoring-controller).
-As always, code along on your own `CodingEvents` project.
-{{% /notice %}}

 Our `EventsController` requires a few updates now that `Event` objects reference `EventCategory` objects.

 The `Index` method passes the collection of all `Event` objects into the view for display: